EmoryMLIP/emory-reu-ret-website/content/projects/2022-storm-surge/index.md

 ---

  #Blog Post Outline
-*Note, these sections are of varrying length.
+*Note, these sections are of varying length.
 Approximate length represented by number of stars.

 ##Intro:
 This post was written by Emily Corcoran, Hannah Park- Kaufmann, and Logan Knudsen.
 The project was advised by Dr. Talea Mayo.  <Links to our midterm presentation, blitz video, poster, code, and paper>